SysKitTeam/docs-point/governance-and-automation/syskit-point-teams-app.md

 ## Deploy Microsoft Teams Application

-__Pre-requisites__:
+**Pre-requisites**:

-* __Teams Administrator__ role for the person running Syskit Point
+* **Teams Administrator** role for the person running Syskit Point

 * If you do not hold this role, you can still perform the deployment.
-Still, the Syskit Point application will stay in the __Pending approval__ status until the Teams Administrator in your organization does not approve it.
+Still, the Syskit Point application will stay in the **Pending approval** status until the Teams Administrator in your organization approves it.
 [Read more about how to do that ](https://docs.microsoft.com/en-us/microsoftteams/manage-apps#approve-a-custom-app).

 To deploy the Syskit Point teams application to the list of approved applications in your organization, do the following:

-1. Start __Syskit Point__.
+1. Start **Syskit Point**.

-2. Navigate to __Settings > Governance > Provisioning__.
+2. Navigate to **Settings > Governance > Provisioning**.

-3. Click the __Add to Teams App Store__ button.
+3. Click the **Add to Teams App Store** button.

 ## Upgrade Syskit Point Teams App

-To update Teams application to the latest version, make sure to:
+To update the Teams application to the latest version, make sure to:

 1. [Upgrade to the latest Syskit Point version](../set-up-point-data-center/deployment/upgrade-syskit-point.md).

-2. Navigate to __Settings > Governance > Provisioning__.
+2. Navigate to **Settings > Governance > Provisioning**.

-3. Click the __Update Microsoft Teams App__ button.
+3. Click the **Update Microsoft Teams App** button.

-This will update the teams application as well, without the need for any manual interference.
+This will update the Teams application as well, without the need for any manual interference.